T-MaxWiese-T/SEFCommunityMod/README.md

 (Side note: I also recommend to go to the "Network" tab in the Options and set the connection speed to "2Mbps DSL/Cable" so that the connection is faster and more stable when playing.)
 Also, I recommend having "LAN" selected in the SEF Community Mod settings so that you have the fastest connection.

 THE HOST will need to do the following:
 1. Create a game room in Gameranger with "Host", as a "SWAT 4: The Stetchkov Syndicate game".
-(TIP: if this is going to be a publicly joinable game, be sure to mention it's using the SEF Community mod and specify the version!)
+(TIP: if this is going to be a publicly joinable game, be sure to mention it's using the SEF Community Mod and specify the version!)
 2. When enough players have joined, press the "Start" button.
 This will launch the SEF Community Mod.
 3. From here, go to the "Host Game" in game menu and start up a server (LAN must be selected!) .
 Important Note: Do not launch as a dedicated server while using GameRanger.
 Teammates can see your server in the game serverbrowser if they have selected "LAN".